-UV-Vis absorption spectroscopy is a crucial technique for identifying the absorption bands and bandgap energies of nanoparticles, which are closely linked to their structural properties [31-34].
-As nanoparticle size decreases, their surface area increases, potentially enhancing their adsorption efficiency along with an increase in bandgap energy.
+UV-Vis absorption spectroscopy is a crucial technique for identifying nanoparticle absorption bands and bandgap energies, which are closely linked to their structural properties [31-34].
+As nanoparticle size decreases, their surface area increases, potentially enhancing their adsorption efficiency and increasing bandgap energy.
 For this study, the UV-Vis spectra of the synthesized ZnS, CdS, and ZnS/CdS: Ag nanoparticles were obtained by dispersing them in deionized water and subjecting the solutions to an ultrasonic bath for 20 minutes to ensure thorough dispersion.
 Figure 6 (a, b, and c) compares the UV-Vis spectra of ZnS, CdS, and the ZnS/CdS: Ag nanocomposite, allowing for the determination of their absorption characteristics and bandgap energies.
-The absorption edges for ZnS, CdS, and ZnS/CdS: Ag were found to be approximately 240 nm, 230 nm, and 225 nm, respectively, as illustrated in Figure 6 (a, b, and c).
+The absorption edges for ZnS, CdS, and ZnS/CdS: Ag was approximately 240 nm, 230 nm, and 225 nm, respectively, as illustrated in Figure 6 (a, b, and c).